drmohundro/mohundro.com/blog/articles/2010-01-22-dont-you-just-love-getting-a-new-computer.md

 date: 2010/01/22
 categories: hardware

-I picked up a new computer as a Christmas present to myself last year… hadn't gotten around to seeing what the stats were for it until recently, though.
+I picked up a new computer as a Christmas present to myself last year... hadn't gotten around to seeing what the stats were for it until recently, though.

 ![Windows Experience Index](http://www.mohundro.com/blog/content/binary/WindowsLiveWriter/Dontyoujustlovegettinganewcomputer_13350/image_2.png)